• Skip to primary navigation

 What goes well with leeks?

-Leeks partner well with meats such as chicken and ham, cheeses, cream, and garlic.
+Leeks pair well with meats such as chicken and ham, cheeses, cream, and garlic.
 Complementary herbs include thyme, basil, lemon, and mustard.
 Leeks can be fried, braised, boiled in soups or stocks, roasted in an oven (in a cheese sauce!), and used in most recipes in place of onions.

 Can leeks be eaten uncooked?